On the second largest eigenvalue of some Cayley graphs of the Symmetric Group: The natural -module and equitable partitions

 \section{\sc The natural $S_n$-module and equitable partitions}

 Let $G=S_{n}$ and let $K$ be the stabilizer of some point in $\{1\ld n\}.$ Then the set $G/K$ of cosets of $K$ in $G$ and $\{1\ld n\}$ are isomorphic as $G$-sets.
 The associated permutation module over $\cp$ is the natural module for $G,$ denoted $M=1^{G}_{K}.$ This is probably the most important $S_n$-module.
-Moreover, we expect that in a majority of cases the second largest \ei of Cayley graphs over $S_{n}$ occurs on $M$ (although we have no means to justify this).
+Moreover, we expect that in many cases the second largest \ei of a Cayley graph over $S_{n}$ occurs on $M$ (although we have no means to justify this).

 For $1\leq r<k\leq n$ let $C(n,k;r) \subseteq C(n,k)$ be the set of all $k$-cycles in $S_{n}$ which move all the points in the set $\{1,2\ld r\}.$ That is to say, $g=(i_{1},i_{2}\ld i_{k})(i_{k+1})\dots(i_{n})\in C(n,k;r)$ if and only if $\{1,2\ld r\}\subset \{i_{1},i_{2}\ld i_{k}\}.$ Clearly, $|C(n,k;r)|=(k-1)!{n-r\choose k-r}.$